Here I share the most useful reading tips I’ve tried and tested over the years, including:

 - 10 pages a day, that’s 70 pages a week.

 - Say a typical book is 280 pages, that’s 1 book every 4 weeks.

 - 52 weeks a year, that’s 13 books.

 - So 30 minutes a day is 13 books a year.

 - Not bad.

-- An hour a day becomes 26 books a year.
+- An hour a day has now become 26 books a year.

 Your reading speed will organically improve as you read more.
 It’ll also get a significant boost after applying some speed reading tips from this post.
 You could easily double your reading speed.